The KLEVER survey: Nitrogen abundances at $z\sim$2 and probing the existence of a fundamental nitrogen relation: DATA AND DERIVED QUANTITIES

 A number of studies have used the N2S2 diagnostic, first introduced in \cite{Sabbadin_1977}, to estimate the N/O abundance.
 The clear advantage of this diagnostic over N2O2 is that the proximity of the [\ion{N}{II}] and [\ion{S}{II}] emission lines means no correction for extinction due to dust is required and observations in only a single band are needed to obtain simultaneous detections.
 Figure \ref{fig:N2S2_calib} shows the relationship between the T$_{e}$-based N/O abundance inferred for each stacked spectrum from \cite{Curti_2017} as a function of the [\ion{N}{II}]/[\ion{S}{II}] line ratio, with colour-coding indicating the number of galaxies used in each stacked spectrum.
 The red line is a linear fit to the data, providing the following calibration

 Whilst oxygen has a relatively similar ionisation potential to nitrogen (13.6 eV and 14.6 eV respectively), the lower ionisation potential of sulphur (10.4 eV) means that the N2S2 diagnostic is more sensitive to the ionisation conditions within the gas than N2O2.
 To investigate some of the differences that arise when using either N2O2 or N2S2, we estimate the nitrogen abundance from both N2O2 and N2S2, using Equations \ref{N2O2_eq} and \ref{N2S2_eq} respectively, for our full SDSS sample.
 The results are shown as grey contours in Figure \ref{fig:N2O2vN2S2}.
 Overlaid on these contours, we plot tracks of constant star formation rate taken in 0.2 dex wide SFR bins.
 A similar analysis considering specific star formation rate is presented in Appendix \ref{sec:sSFR_appendix}.
 A clear trend emerges where those galaxies with higher star formation rates have a nitrogen abundance estimated from N2S2 that is systematically greater than that estimated using N2O2.
-The difference in N/O as estimated using N2S2 at a fixed N2O2 can be vary by more than 0.2 dex, depending on the SFR.
-This trend may be driven by different ionisation conditions at different star formation rates.
-Galaxies with a lower star formation rates may preferentially ionise species with lower ionisation potentials, which would increase the fraction of S$^+$ relative to O$^+$ and N$^+$, decreasing N2S2, whilst the more similar ionisation potentials of O$^+$ and N$^+$ would leave N2O2 relatively unaffected.
+The difference in N/O as estimated using N2S2 at a fixed N2O2 can vary by more than 0.2 dex, depending on the star formation rate.